RahilPatel04/MartialArts_VR_Project1/README.md

 ![Fighters with their animations](https://raw.githubusercontent.com/RahilPatel04/MartialArts_VR_Project1/master/ReportDocuments/Images/FighterFightingSequence.PNG)
 * I imported these fighters in AFrame and activated their animations.
-The fight sequences for both of the fights were done independently in blender and I had to go through a lot of trail and error to make the animations correspond with one another.
+The fight sequences for both fights were done independently in blender and I had to go through a lot of trial and error to make the animations correspond with one another.

 ![Red Mat Fighters](https://media.giphy.com/media/v1sUHMhk1zEo7lY33m/giphy.gif)
 ![Blue Mat Fighters](https://media.giphy.com/media/El0fy8vw6zAmsi7mJH/giphy.gif)